Coupa Software (NASDAQ:COUP) Updates FY 2023 Earnings Guidance

+Coupa Software (NASDAQ:COUP – Get Rating) last posted its quarterly earnings data on Monday, March 14th.
+The technology company reported $0.19 earnings per share for the quarter, beating analysts’ consensus estimates of $0.05 by $0.14.
+Coupa Software had a negative net margin of 52.26% and a negative return on equity of 14.13%.
+The business had revenue of $193.30 million during the quarter, compared to analyst estimates of $186.18 million.
+During the same quarter in the previous year, the business posted ($0.82) earnings per share.
+The company’s revenue was up 18.2% on a year-over-year basis.
+As a group, research analysts expect that Coupa Software will post -2.43 EPS for the current year.

-In other Coupa Software news, Director Michelle Brennan bought 375 shares of Coupa Software stock in a transaction that occurred on Wednesday, March 16th.
-The stock was purchased at an average price of $78.65 per share, with a total value of $29,493.75.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Mark Riggs sold 1,013 shares of the firm’s stock in a transaction on Friday, March 25th.
-The stock was sold at an average price of $104.87, for a total transaction of $106,233.31.
+In other Coupa Software news, Director Michelle Brennan bought 375 shares of the company’s stock in a transaction on Wednesday, March 16th.
+The shares were bought at an average cost of $78.65 per share, with a total value of $29,493.75.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Todd R. Ford sold 2,961 shares of the stock in a transaction on Monday, March 21st.
+The stock was sold at an average price of $98.75, for a total transaction of $292,398.75.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 15,373 shares of company stock valued at $1,524,283.
-Corporate insiders own 2.60% of the company’s stock.
+Insiders sold 15,373 shares of company stock worth $1,524,283 over the last ninety days.
+2.60% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in COUP.
-California State Teachers Retirement System increased its stake in shares of Coupa Software by 1.1% during the fourth quarter.
-California State Teachers Retirement System now owns 128,926 shares of the technology company’s stock worth $20,377,000 after purchasing an additional 1,450 shares in the last quarter.
-William Blair Investment Management LLC purchased a new stake in shares of Coupa Software during the fourth quarter worth about $18,850,000.
-Thrivent Financial for Lutherans increased its stake in shares of Coupa Software by 13.1% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 110,438 shares of the technology company’s stock worth $17,454,000 after purchasing an additional 12,768 shares in the last quarter.
-Stifel Financial Corp increased its stake in shares of Coupa Software by 17.2% during the fourth quarter.
-Stifel Financial Corp now owns 16,563 shares of the technology company’s stock worth $2,618,000 after purchasing an additional 2,433 shares in the last quarter.
-Finally, Comerica Bank increased its stake in shares of Coupa Software by 31.6% during the fourth quarter.
-Comerica Bank now owns 6,919 shares of the technology company’s stock worth $851,000 after purchasing an additional 1,661 shares in the last quarter.
+Several large investors have recently modified their holdings of the business.
+William Blair Investment Management LLC bought a new position in shares of Coupa Software during the fourth quarter worth about $18,850,000.
+Thrivent Financial for Lutherans grew its position in shares of Coupa Software by 13.1% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 110,438 shares of the technology company’s stock worth $17,454,000 after acquiring an additional 12,768 shares during the last quarter.
+Stifel Financial Corp grew its position in shares of Coupa Software by 17.2% during the fourth quarter.
+Stifel Financial Corp now owns 16,563 shares of the technology company’s stock worth $2,618,000 after acquiring an additional 2,433 shares during the last quarter.
+Amalgamated Bank grew its position in shares of Coupa Software by 52.3% during the fourth quarter.
+Amalgamated Bank now owns 6,467 shares of the technology company’s stock worth $1,022,000 after acquiring an additional 2,222 shares during the last quarter.
+Finally, JustInvest LLC bought a new position in shares of Coupa Software during the fourth quarter worth about $286,000.

 Coupa Software, Inc engages in the provision of business spend management (BSM) solutions.
 Its products include invoice, expense, pay, spend analysis, strategic sourcing, contract management contingent workforce, and supplier management.
 The company was founded by Noah Eisner and Dave Stephens in 2006 and is headquartered in San Mateo, CA.